HenrikJoreteg/fixpack/README.md

 Oh, and it will tolerate improperly quoted and comma'd JSON thanks to [ALCE](https://npmjs.org/package/alce).

-Oh, and does the same to `bower.json` files if you've got those too.
+Oh, and can do same if you pass it a `bower.json` file or whatnot.

 ## Usage